17 Muscat Travel Tips That Save Hours of Confusion

 The Honest Assessment

 Muscat isn't for everyone.
-If you want mega-malls, waterparks, and nightclubs, go to Dubai — it's a 45-minute flight away.
-But if you want a Middle Eastern experience that feels real — ancient souqs, hidden canyons, Bedouin hospitality, and a mosque that makes your jaw drop — Muscat delivers in a way that flashier Gulf cities simply don't.
+For mega-malls, waterparks, and nightclubs, Dubai is a 45-minute flight away.
+But for a Middle Eastern experience that feels real — ancient souqs, hidden canyons, Bedouin hospitality, and a mosque that drops jaws — Muscat delivers in a way flashier Gulf cities simply don't.
 For more details, see our Muscat travel guide.